marmorse/audiocard/README.md

 # ⏯️ AudioCard

+Modifications to test if adding some hooks will help out.
+If this is successful, I'll likely contribute back to the original (https://erikras.github.io/audiocard/).
+If not, this will be deleted.

 ⏯️ AudioCard is an opinionated, responsive, audio player for React, designed to be compatible with [Twitter Player Cards](https://developer.twitter.com/en/docs/tweets/optimize-with-cards/overview/player-card.html).

 ![Screenshot](screenshot.jpg)